gmarokov/worldwildweb-dev-blogs/blog-posts/ansible-provision-dev-win/ansible-provision-dev-win.md

 # Enable WinRM

 By default WinRM works only for Private or Domain networks.
 You can skip that by providing parameter to `Enable-PSRemoting -SkipNetworkProfileCheck` but I don't suggest doing that.
 Instead make your trusted network private.
-Then enable WinRM `Enable-PSRemoting` running it in Powershell.
+Then enable WinRM: `Enable-PSRemoting` running it in Powershell.
 Enable Basic Auth: `Set-Item -Path WSMan:\localhost\Service\Auth\Basic -Value $true` Enable Unencrypted connection: `Set-Item -Path WSMan:\localhost\Service\AllowUnencrypted -Value $true`